aeglon97/Evaluate-Historical-Stock-Market-Forecasts/README.md

 ---

-1. Look at other dates forecasted, not just 3 months before
+1. Look at other dates forecasted, not just 3 months before.
+2. Improve linear regression models.
+Investigate multicollinearity to see if any other categorical or numerical value had any direct influence on affecting the generated p-values.
+3. Incorporate `eps_fc_terms` into the analysis.
+Look at other forecasts made from different periods, not just 3 months before.
+This would give me a greater insight into EPS forecasting trends made at various points in time before the current fiscal period.